-Cumulative Results of Operations increased \$479.5 million or 25 percent.
-The Cumulative Results of Operations are adjusted annually by the results of operations and by other items.
-Increases (gains) occur when the results of operations show an excess of financing sources and gains over expenses, losses, and transfers out.
-This increase is attributable to the additions of capital assets in the PP&E category.
+Cumulative Results of Operations increased \$347.3 million or 14 percent.
+The Cumulative Results of Operations is adjusted annually by the results of operations and by other items.
+Increases (gains) occur when the results of operations show an excess of financing sources and gains over expenses, losses, and non-expenditure transfer-out.
+This increase is mainly attributable to the additions of capital assets in the PP&E category.